-Once you have styled your layer you also could save your layer-style to a separate file (with .qml-ending).
-To do this, use the button Save Style ...
-Save Style ... load Style ... loads your saved layer-style-file.
+Once you have styled your layer you also could save your layer-style to a separate file (with .qm1-ending).
+To do this, use the button Save Style ... loads your saved layer-style-file.

 If you wish to always use a particular style whenever the layer is loaded, use the Save As Default button to make your style the default.
 Also, if you make changes to the style that you are not happy with, use the Restore Default Style button to revert to your default style.